JasinHurst/ChronoView/README.md

 # 🌒 ChronoView
 ### Hermetic Time-Cycle and Astro-Numerology Analysis

 **ChronoView** is a research and visualization project focused on hermetic time-cycle analysis — combining astrology, numerology, and historical event data to reveal repeating planetary and numerical patterns through time.
-It provides a framework for studying correspondences between celestial cycles, number harmonics, and collective or personal timelines.
+It provides a framework for studying correspondences between celestial cycles, number harmonics, and collective or personal timelines, and how these relate to financial assets such as stocks, ETFs, and cryptocurrencies.

 ---